safakgur/guard/README.md

 Code snippets can be found in the [snippets][5] folder.
 Currently, only the Visual Studio is supported.

-### What's Next

-Right now the following are on the horizon:

-* More validations
-* Roslyn analyzers & code fixes
-* Online documentation
-* Performance benchmarks

 [1]: docs/design-decisions.md
 [2]: https://docs.microsoft.com/dotnet/standard/net-standard
 [3]: docs/standard-validations.md